kubeshop/nordictestingdays-2022/README.md

   }
 }
 ```
-11. (Push to a public github repo if possible)
+11. Add the entire folder to your Git repo and push it to GitHub

 #### Backup : watch the live demo!